 The annual Edinburgh Jazz and Blues Festival (EJBF) (aka Edinburgh Jazz Festival) runs the gamut of jazz persuasions from more traditional Dixie and ragtime bands to up-and-coming stars, from big band concerts to Latin dance music.
 The EJBF gets the August Festivals season going.

-After two years of pandemic restrictions, Edinburgh's festivals returned to in-person shows in 2022 and will be back again in 2023.
+After two years of pandemic restrictions, Edinburgh's festivals returned to in-person shows in 2022 and is back again in 2023.
 Highlights of the EJBF are the free Mardi Gras, with live bands playing in the Grassmarket on the first Saturday of the festival.

 The free Edinburgh Festival Carnival also opens on the first Sunday of the Jazz Festival, with a colourful, 800-strong parade down The Mound to Princes Street Gardens.
 With a New Orleans carnival vibe, that reflects its origin as a purely jazz festival event, the Carnival is a multicultural extravaganza to kick off Edinburgh's summer festival season.

 The mainstay of the festival are jazz and blues concerts in small and major venues around Edinburgh, from the Jazz Bar to the Festival Theatre.
 The festival also holds a number of community events, in every ward of the city, and has funding from the Scottish government to platform some of the best current Scottish jazz talent.